 Kim FOXX: Thank you for having me and thank you for acknowledging my city is remarkable!

 WATKINS: It is a pretty remarkable city.
-So this is perhaps an odd question to start with for a State's Attorney, and fortunately you're outside of your jurisdiction here, but it's a question I've asked of everyone else who has been part of this series and that is: do you think that prosecutors have too much power in the system as it's currently configured?
+So this is perhaps an odd question to start with for a State's Attorney, and fortunately you're outside of your jurisdiction here, but it's a question I've asked of everyone else who has been part of this series and that is: do you think that prosecutors have too much power?

 FOXX: I think prosecutors have a lot of unchecked power and with that, a lot of obscurity about what they do.
 No one knows what they do and so the power seems that much more intense, because there's no real way, or there has not been a real way, to scrutinize it.
 How do we know that you're abusing your discretion?
 We talk a lot about prosecutorial discretion: the ability to charge, not charge, what to charge, what to drop, how to divert—all of that in the power of this one office, this one institution, where there's no ability to see what you do, how you do it, or why you do it.